Frederik Brandhof: FC Midtjylland

 On 11 April 2017, 20-year old Brandhof signed a four-year deal until June 2021 with Danish Superliga club FC Midtjylland.
 His contract with Midtjylland would run from July 2017, but initially he would be load out to Skive for the rest of 2017.
 At the same time, however, he would primarily train with FC Midtjylland.

 During his six-month loan spell at Skive, Brandhof made 15 appearances and scored two goals.
 On 28 January 2018, Skive signed a new loan deal with Brandhof, this time for the rest of the season.

 After returning to Midtjylland in the summer 2018, Brandhof got his official debut for Midtjylland in a Danish Cup game against Dalum IF on 26 September 2018.
 This game became his only official appearances for Midtjylland.

 Viborg FF

 On 19 January 2019, Brandhof joined Danish 1st Division club Viborg FF on deal until June 2021.
 Brandhof made his debut on 10 March 2019 against Hvidovre IF.

 Brandhof scored 10 goals and made five assist in 29 league games as a midfielder in the 2019–20, and was also named player of the year in Viborg for the 2019/20 season.

 AGF

 On 12 January 2021, it was announced that Brandhof would switch from Viborg FF to Danish Superliga club AGF with effect from the summer of 2021, when the contract with Viborg expired.
 He signed a contract valid until the end of 2024.
 Brandhof made his Superliga and AGF debut on 15 August 2021 against F.C.
 Copenhagen.

+AC Horsens

+On 13 June 2025, Brandhof made a move to Danish 1st Division side AC Horsens on a deal until June 2028.